 Making a film canister rocket is a thrilling science experiment to teach children about pressure, states of matter, and chemical reactions.
 There is nothing better than the anticipation of waiting for a film canister rocket to take off at any moment!
 This time we launched our film canister rockets using dry ice, which added an extra element of excitement.
 Anything to get the kids excited about science, right?!

-*Safety Alert* Dry ice can be VERY dangerous if handled incorrectly.
+*Safety Alert* Dry ice is relatively safe, but it can be dangerous if handled incorrectly.
 Please see our dry ice safety FAQs for more information about safety, storage, and handling.

 *This post contains affiliate links.
 Please see our disclosure policy.

 To prepare our film canister rocket we gathered the following supplies: